StefanSchwartze/react-lesson/slides.md

 * Can be nested to each other

 ![alt Example structure of a blogging platform](https://cdn-images-1.medium.com/max/1600/0*4p1fVzn0x6rh6kL9.png)
+Note:
+* TODO: Image of component tree!
 ----
-TODO: Image of component tree!

 ### Creating a component